mapmeld/jsquil/README.md

 p.while_do(classical_register, loop_program);
 ```

-An if-then statement based on a classical register bit value
+An if-then-else statement combines multiple program objects and chooses one based on a classical register bit value

 ```javascript
 let then_branch = new Program();